Does Your Baby Need Physiotherapy? Exploring the Benefits of Early Intervention for Healthy Development

 - Crawling at the expected times.

-These professionals play a crucial role in supporting motor development and helping children reach their full physical potential.
+These professionals are crucial in supporting motor development and helping children reach their full physical potential.
+Physiotherapy can significantly help children with developmental delays catch up to their peers.

 Signs Your Child May Benefit from Physiotherapy